 Minimal Kentico requirements

-Below you can find the minimal configurations for SQL and IIS user accounts required to work correctly with Kentico.
+This list provides the minimal configurations for SQL and IIS user accounts in order to work properly with Kentico.

-To limit the permissions for an SQL user, you have to first create a new SQL login in SQL Management Studio, map it to the database and then assign the permissions for this login.
+If you want to limit the permissions for an SQL user, you have to first create a new SQL login in the SQL Management Studio, map it to the database and then assign the permissions for this login.
 For information about creating logins in SQL Management Studio, see Create a Login.

-- The account must have Read, Write, Modify permissions for the website directory.
+- this account must be granted with Read, Write, Modify permissions for the website directory.